nmanor/TextClassificationScript/README.md

     ```

-## Notes
+## Creating config files
-* You can create config files with the config files creator script
+You can create alot of config files with the `config_creator.py` script automaticlly.

+## Writing to XLSX file
-* You can create different xlsx file with the write_xlsx_file script using different baseline than the default (the first one)
+You can create different xlsx files with the `write_xlsx_file.py` script using different baseline than the default (the first one)

+## Notifications
-* You can get a telegram message from a bot when the program finishes or crashes, just add your telegram chat id in the `USERS` list in the `system_config.py` file.
+You can get a telegram message from a bot when the program finishes or crashes, just add your telegram chat id in the `USERS` list in the `system_config.py` file.